invesdwin/invesdwin-scripting/invesdwin-scripting-parent/invesdwin-scripting-matlab/README.md

 Assertions.assertThat(result).isEqualTo("Hello World!");
 ```

-For more elaborate examples of the Matlab/Octave script integration, have a look at the test cases in `invesdwin-scripting--matlab-runtime-contract` which are executed in each individual runtime module test suite.
+For more elaborate examples of the Matlab/Octave script integration, have a look at the test cases in `invesdwin-scripting-matlab-runtime-contract` which are executed in each individual runtime module test suite.

 ## Recommended Editor

 For working with Matlab we recommend using the default user interface of Matlab.
-If you want to run your scripts from your main application, you can do this easily with `invesdwin-scripting--python-runtime-matconsolectl` (add this module as a `test` scope dependency) during development (you also need to add a dependecy to the type `test-jar` of `invesdwin-scripting--matlab-runtime-contract` for the log level to get activated, or alternatively change the log level of `de.invesdwin.scripting.matlab.runtime.contract.IScriptTaskRunnerMatlab` to `DEBUG` on your own).
+If you want to run your scripts from your main application, you can do this easily with `invesdwin-scripting-matlab-runtime-matconsolectl` (add this module as a `test` scope dependency) during development (you also need to add a dependecy to the type `test-jar` of `invesdwin-scripting-matlab-runtime-contract` for the log level to get activated, or alternatively change the log level of `de.invesdwin.scripting.matlab.runtime.contract.IScriptTaskRunnerMatlab` to `DEBUG` on your own).
 The actual deployment distribution can choose a different runtime then as a hard dependency.

 ## More Documentation and Programming Languages